dstockhouse/pci-express-report/report.md

    Peripheral component interconnect express (PCIe) is a full duplex serial communication interface often used in communication between a CPU and some high speed peripheral.
-Devices often connected using PCIe include graphics cards, high-speed Ethernet/Wi-Fi, and even some hard drives.
+Devices often connected using PCIe include graphics cards, high-speed Ethernet/Wi-Fi, and modern hard drives.
 The first revision of PCIe was designed in 2003 to replace the existing parallel buses PCI (and its variations) and AGP that were widely used but starting to run up against bottlenecks preventing further increases in bandwidth.
 As a parallel